JudgeMadan/ISBPowerSchoolEnhancer/README.md

 # ISB PowerSchool Enhancer

 ## Features
-- GPA display (works with IB classes)
+- GPA display (updated for 1-7 scale)
 - Weekly schedule

 ## Install from Chrome Store (Recommended)
 Download the extension from the Chrome Store [here](https://goo.gl/K1UcBr).

-## Building from Source (Advanced)
-**Note:** Building from source is not recommended unless you want to propose changes to the repository.
-Also Chrome will annoy you.
+## Installing as an Unpacked Extension
+**Note:** Only do this if you want to help develop this extension!

-1. Download the repository as a .zip and decompress.
+1. Download the repository.
 2. Go to chrome://extensions/ and check "Developer Mode".
-3. Click [Pack Extension...] and navigate to the decompressed folder.
+3. Click [Load unpacked extension...] and navigate to the repository's folder.
+4. Make changes and reload the extension as needed.